Healthy Tan in the Summertime Sun

 The Environmental Working Group’s Safe Cosmetics Database reveals many safe sunscreens.
 Recently, Badger was rated #1 out of 910 easily available products.

-Or, make your own sunscreen.
-It really is simple.
+Or, you can always make your own sunscreen.
+It really is simple once you have the right ingredients.

 2. Protect Your Insides First